How to engage our services

 If you call me needing help, and I don't have to pick up a pencil, I will help you for as long as I have the time to spend, without any fee.
 So, call with your questions and don't worry about being on the clock.

 Our core business is helping companies to change schedules.
 Companies range in size from a couple of dozen shift workers at a single site to thousands of shift workers at sites around the world.

 Most often, companies need to expand from a 3-crew, 5-day operation to a 4-crew 24/7 operation.
 I would estimate that this makes up about 70% our our business.

 We work with every type of industry including nuclear power, call centers, manufacturing, pharmaceutical, refining, packaging, distribution, semi-conductor, shipping and many, many more.

 About 80% of our work is in the United States.

-Once this initial meeting is over, we know a lot about the client's needs and they know a lot about our services.
-At this point, the client typically likes to have a few days to discuss what they have learned.
-If they decide they want a proposal, we send them one and work typically begins within a few weeks.
+Once this initial meeting is over, we mapped the client's needs and they learnt about our services.
+At this point, the client typically assigns a few days to internally discuss what they have learned in relation to how it meets their expectations.
+If they decide to go ahead we send them a proposal and work typically begins within a few weeks after sign off.

 And remember, you can always call and ask "What is it you guys do?"